GiorgosVal/SeleniumWebDriver/README.md

 * ```By.xpath(String xpathExpression)```
 * ```By.partialLinkText(String partialLinkText)```

+### NoSuchElementException
+While searching for an element, there is always the possibility that this element does not exist.
+In such case the exception ```org.openqa.selenium.NoSuchElementException``` is thrown.

 ## Interacting with elements
 Since we've got a WebElement, there are various methods to interact with it: